atascanturk/atascanturk/README.md

 ![](https://komarev.com/ghpvc/?username=your-github-username&color=green)

-### Hi there, this is Cantürk.
+### Hi there, this is Canturk.
 Welcome to my GitHub account. 👋

 ## Hope you would find useful stuff in the codes on the page for you, let's have a look!